Nigel Douglas: Life and career

-He also sang for the UK opera companies roles such as Ralph Rackstraw in H.M.S.
+Douglas also sang for the UK opera companies roles such as Ralph Rackstraw in H.M.S.
 Pinafore, where he "caught just the right degree of self-parody", an old man in Guntram conducted by John Pritchard, Loge in Welsh National Opera's Göran Järvefelt Ring Cycle in 1983, Shapkin in From the House of the Dead, and the Devil in Rimsky Korsakov's Christmas Eve at English National Opera in 1988.
 The latter roles represented what one reviewer described as his "gallery of dotty eccentrics", and his final performances aged 72 were as Hauk-Sendorf (which he had sung from 1995, including at the Brooklyn Academy of Music) at Glyndebourne in The Makropoulos Case.
 On the international scene, he sang Loge for the Opéra de Nice, Capriccio at the Teatro Massimo Bellini in Catania in 1993, and Herod with the Paris Opera in Seoul in 1994.

 Other roles creations during his career included Jack Worthing in Bunbury by Paul Burkhard (Basel, 1964), l'Heureux in Madame Bovary by Heinrich Sutermeister (1967, Zurich), Philip in The Visitors by John Gardner (1972, Aldeburgh), Basil in The Servants by William Mathias for Welsh National Opera (1980), as well as Frank Innes in Hermiston by Robin Orr, "a smooth villain, ...instantly dislikeable in Nigel Douglas's fluent and persuasive performance".

 He translated The Count of Luxembourg and Countess Maritza for New Sadler's Wells Opera in 1983.
 From the 1970s Douglas presented over 300 BBC radio programmes, such as 'Singer's Choice' and 'Operetta Nights'; after retirement, he wrote books about opera, singers and singing: Legendary Voices, More Legendary Voices and The Joy of Opera.
 In the early 1980s he taught at the Royal College of Music.
 He was a member of the BBC's Music Advisory Committee from 1987 to 1989 and was appointed to the equivalent committee of the British Council in 1987.

 The director David Pountney praised Douglas's humour, kindness and sensitivity while noting that his "professional success demanded other qualities, all of which he possessed: tenacity, discipline, reliability and adaptability... but also artistry, imagination and devotion to music-making of the highest standard".

 His recordings include Owen Wingrave (1970, Decca), The Gypsy Baron (1965, His Master's Voice), Salome (1961, Decca), and an operetta recital with Adele Leigh, and the orchestra of the Vienna Volksoper conducted by Rudolf Bibl (1960, Philips).

+Douglas died on 15 December 2022, aged 93.